brimdata/zed/zng/docs/spec.md

 1:[hello;world;]
 0:this is a semicolon: \x3b;
 ```
-which represents a stream of the following three values:
+which represents a stream of the following three values (expressed as
+pseudocode):
 ```
 string("hello, world")
 record(a:"hello",b:"world")